What Kills Long-Distance Relationships: These 12 Things

 5. You stop doing things together

-Have you ever wondered: “Why do people lose interest in long-distance relationship?”
+Have you ever asked yourself, “What are the signs he’s losing interest in a long-distance relationship?”
 The best thing about an LDR is that you get ample time to work on yourself.
 All the time that is not being spent on going on dates leaves you room for self-growth.
-But here’s the flip side: this ample time to do your own thing is one of the things that ruins a long-distance relationship and is one of the signs he losing interest in a long-distance relationship.
+But here’s the flip side: this ample time to do your own thing is one of the things that ruins a long-distance relationship.

 More on relationship advice